 CHS is a member in the Metropolitan Interscholastic Conference (MIC).
 Other member schools include Ben Davis, Center Grove, Lawrence Central, Lawrence North, North Central, Pike and Warren Central.
 Conference champions are awarded in all 19 sports plus an “All-Sports” Trophy for both boys’ sports and girls’ sports.

-Boys are offered a ten-sport program including cross country, football, soccer and tennis in the fall; basketball, swimming and wrestling in the winter; and baseball, golf and track in the spring.
-Girls are offered a ten-sport program including cross country, golf, soccer and volleyball and cheerleading in the fall; basketball and swimming in the winter; and softball, tennis and track in the spring.
+Boys are offered an eleven-sport program including cross country, football, soccer and tennis in the fall; basketball, swimming and wrestling in the winter; and baseball, golf, lacrosse and track in the spring.
+Girls are offered an eleven-sport program including cross country, golf, soccer and volleyball and cheerleading in the fall; basketball, cheerleading, and swimming in the winter; and lacrosse, softball, tennis and track in the spring.
 Unified Sports are offered in the fall (flag football) and in the spring (track and field).

 All students with sufficient ability are eligible to participate provided they meet the scholastic standards and conduct requirements as established by the CHS Athletic Board and IHSAA.